infrahq/infra/docs/identity-providers/google.md

     - Select the **JSON** key type and click **CREATE**.
     - A private key JSON file will automatically download, note the **private_key** in this file.
 This will be the `service-account-key` in the `providers add` command.
   ![Service account key](../images/google-setup/connect-users-google-9.png)
 10. You are now finished with configuration in the Google Cloud admin console.
-Open the Google Workspace admin console and navigate to **Security > Access and Data Controls > API Controls > Domain-wide Delegation**.
+Open the Google Workspace admin console and navigate to **Security > Access and Data Controls > API Controls > Manage Domain-wide Delegation**.
   ![API controls](../images/google-setup/connect-users-google-10.png)
   - Click **Manage Domain Wide Delegation**
   - Click **Add new**.